-He has exhibited and performed throughout the United States and Europe, including Apexart – New York, SeelenArt Galerie Munich, Das KloHäuschen Art Center, The Andy Warhol Museum, Utah Museum of Contemporary Art, Carnegie Museum of Art, Utah Museum of Fine Art, Der Kulturanker Magdeburg, and Zeihersmith Pop-up Gallery.
-His work includes collaborations with the residents of Unit 2 (the Death Row unit) at Riverbend Maximum Security Institution.
-Williams is an Assistant Professor in the College of Fine Arts, at the University of Utah, in Salt Lake City, UT.
+He has exhibited and performed throughout the United States and Europe, including Apexart – New York, SeelenArt Galerie, Munich, The Andy Warhol Museum, Carnegie Museum of Art, Das KloHäuschen Art Center, Der Kulturanker Magdeburg, Utah Museum of Contemporary Art, Utah Museum of Fine Art, Zeihersmith Pop-up Gallery, and David B Smith Gallery.
+Moses has collaborated with The Nashville Ballet and Alias Chamber Ensemble, and with the residents of Unit 2 (the Death Row unit) at Riverbend Maximum Security Institution in Nashville, TN on a project with multiple exhibitions spanning several years.

 Oracle, 2020